sftcd/elig/draft-carpenter-eligibility-expand.md

 For example, would it be ok if all 10 nomcom voting members qualified via path 4 in one year?

+- We have not yet done an analysis of the effects of the criteria described here based on information from the public record and IETF datatracker.
+That should be done before this process experiment starts.

 Certain criteria were rejected as not truly indicating effective IETF participation.
 These included authorship of individual Internet-Drafts, sending email to IETF lists, reviewing drafts,